The 3 credit bureaus: their reports and credit scores

 Also, lenders will review your report to see how much debt you have accumulated, if you have ever filed for bankruptcy, and if someone has filed a lawsuit against you or seized your assets.

-If your report presents one or more of these irregularities, or you have a low credit score, you are less likely to get a loan.
+If your report presents negative information, or you have a low credit score, you are less likely to get a loan.
 And if you can’t access capital, your ability to keep your business afloat or help it grow will be compromised.

-It’s important to be clear, though.
-Credit agencies are not the ones who decide to grant you a loan, it is the banks that determine this based on the data provided by the bureaus.
+It’s essential to be clear, though.
+Credit agencies are not the ones who decide to grant you a loan.
+It is the banks that determine this based on the data provided by the bureaus.

 The information in your credit report is used to decide the interest rates of bank loans or credit cards, to evaluate lease applications, and define insurance rates.